 4. Rinse potatoes quickly in the dishwasher.

-Set your dishwasher on for a quick rinse, and voila—washed potatoes!
+Set your dishwasher on for a quick rinse, and voila — washed potatoes!
+One of the best Thanksgiving hacks ever.

 5. Use a paper plate as a hand-mixer splash guard.